 How Much Does Programmatic Advertising Cost?

-The cost typically increases as advertisers or publishers want more specific advertising.
-The price depends on factors like the type of industry, targeted device, ad format, and page placement.
+Several factors influence the price, including the type of industry, targeted device, ad format, and page placement.

 What Is Programmatic Advertising - Takeaways

-Programmatic Advertising FAQ
+Programmatic Advertising FAQs

-2. Is Google Ads a DSP or SSP?
+3. Is Google Ads a DSP or SSP?

 Google Ads operates as a DSP, but it has one huge difference compared to other DSPs.

-3. What is the difference between digital advertising and programmatic advertising?
+4. What is the difference between digital advertising and programmatic advertising?

 Digital advertising is a broad term encompassing all forms of online advertising, including display ads, social media ads, search engine ads, and more.
-Programmatic advertising is a subset of digital advertising that uses automated systems and algorithms to purchase ad space in real time, optimizing ad placements and targeting based on data.
+Programmatic advertising is a subset of digital advertising that uses automated systems and algorithms to purchase ad space in real-time, optimizing ad placements, and targeting based on data.